 Pros and Cons of Using Computer Forensic Experts in Divorce and Family Law Cases

-Use of Computer Forensic Experts in Divorce & Family Law In many family law matters, social media evidence and electronically stored information can become critical
+Use of Computer Forensic Experts in Divorce & Family Law In many family law matters, social media evidence and electronically stored information can be critical.

 Email & Text Message Evidence in Litigation